Health & Wellness calendar

 Moving On

 What: Whether it is death, relocation or a change in health, life looks a lot different after the experience of a major life shift.
 Join others to receive peer support and education to move from a place of loss to a place of living fully.
-Facilitated by Dana Holtvoigt with McAlister-Smith Funeral Home.
-Advance registration required.
+Registration required.

 Where: Lowcountry Senior Center, 865 Riverland Drive, James Island